Art direction and design for strategic re-brand positioned TurnKey for +$600MM acquisition

 In-house photography is expensive and time-consuming.
 So we used these bespoke images to the fullest advantage, creating new brochures, websites and handouts to show customers how our service was different.

 Branding isn't just about outward-facing materials.
 Steve Jobs famously argued for a high-polish design on the inside of a computer mouse.
-We didn't neglect internal teams - we created downloadable on-brand MS Office swatches for the data analytics and accounting teams
+I didn't neglect internal teams - I created downloadable on-brand MS Office swatches for the data analytics and accounting teams

 Updated brand assets for MS Office (proof or it never happened)